24 At-Home Learning Activities to Share with Parents of Young ChildrenMarch 17, 2020

 Set up a home office for kids.
-This is an indoor activity kids love, especially if your own home office is getting a workout right now—they’ll enjoy the chance to be “just like you.”
+This is an indoor activity kids love—they’ll enjoy the chance to be “just like you.”
 Set up a pretend office in a corner of your home where kids can make calls, write letters and “send” them, and type important emails.
 Be sure to provide lots of varied materials for them to work with: an old keyboard to type with, file folders and paper, a calculator, an old phone (toy or real), pens and pencils, tape, envelopes, rubber stamps, and notepads.
 Then pretend with them—give them a “call” and ask when the mail will be arriving, or ask to have a face-to-face meeting in their office.

 Start your own store.
-If your kids are missing the chance to shop in stores with you, open your own department store in your room or in their playroom.
+Open your own department store in your room or in the playroom.
 Encourage kids to play different roles—shopper, sales clerk, cashier—and communicate with each other in character (or you can play one or more roles).
 This is an ideal activity to try if you’ve been doing spring cleaning; children can browse the items you’re getting rid of and “buy” a few items with pretend money.

 Have some flashlight fun.
 This activity can help boost communication skills while easing your child into bedtime.
 Once your child is in bed, give them a flashlight and play with it together in the darkened room.
 Take turns shining the light on different things.
 Ask your child questions about the items in the room, and talk about what you see.
 Whisper and laugh together, and make up a silly story.
 Bedtime chats like these hone language skills while helping your child feel safe, secure, and calm.

 Enjoy the outdoors.
-Communal playtimes at the park may not be possible right now, but you can still enjoy outdoor family activities that give your child’s motor skills a pick-me-up.
+Engage in outdoor family activities that give your child’s motor skills a pick-me-up.
 Choose activities that involve both gross motor skills (running, jumping, playing catch, dribbling a ball) and fine motor skills (collecting and sorting objects, using small tools).
 Go on a family walk and play “I Spy.”
 Have an outdoor family dance party.
 Collect things like pinecones, acorns, and pretty stones in a pail, and help your child sort them into groups.
 Make and hang homemade feeders for your backyard or windowsill birds.
 Your kids will get critical motor skills practice, and the fresh air and fun will give everyone an emotional boost.

 Open your own “art school.”
 Start by reading your child some favorite picture books and talking about the different techniques the artists used for the illustrations.
 Then have the child practice fine motor skills by making books or illustrations of their own, using materials such as watercolors, paste, paper, cloth scraps, ribbon, foil, string, stamps, greeting cards, and box tops.
 When they’re done, your kids can hang their masterpieces in a special gallery area or “read” their illustrated books to you or each other.

 Try some target practice.
-While there’s a temporary hold on those family trips to Target, give another kind of target a try.
 Cut a few 8- to 9-inch holes in a big piece of cardboard, draw a target with chalk on a sidewalk or in your driveway, or pick a target outside, such as a tree, your garage door, or the side of your apartment building.
 Encourage your child to try to throw a beanbag or small ball through the holes or at the target.
 Have your child start very close to the target and then move back a few feet, and show them how to throw underhand and overhand.
 Be sure to cheer for them when they hit the target.

 Make egg carton caterpillars.
-If you’re shifting to at-home cooking and using up lots of eggs, here’s a fun fine-motor activity to do with those leftover cardboard egg cartons.
+If you use up lots of eggs, here’s a fun fine-motor activity to do with those leftover cardboard egg cartons.
 Cut the egg section of the cartons into strips, one for each child in your house.
 Have each child choose a caterpillar body and decorate it with paint or markers or by gluing on different colors or textures of paper.
 Pipe cleaners make great antennae, and children may even want to add some pipe cleaner legs to their caterpillar.
 Remind them to draw or glue on a face!

 Outline an animal.
 Does your child have a favorite animal?
 Draw a simple silhouette of the animal on a big piece of paper and give your child some glue and a bowl of Cheerios or uncooked pasta shapes.
 Then have the child outline the animal by gluing the cereal or pasta pieces to the page, following the lines you drew.
 (Always supervise carefully when children are working with small items that could be a choking hazard.)

 Have regular emotional check-ins.
 During challenging times, young children can easily pick up on the stress and worry of the adults in their lives.
-Disruptions to regular schedules, troubling news stories, bans on social gatherings, and overheard adult conversations can leave a child confused and concerned about the future.
+Disruptions to regular schedules, troubling news stories, and overheard adult conversations can leave a child confused and concerned about the future.
 Set aside time to check in and connect with your child every day.
 Talk about your day and what will happen tomorrow.
 Ask them simple questions: “What was the best part of today?”
 “Were there any hard parts?”
 “How did you feel?”
 “Do you have anything you’d like to talk about?”
 Listen carefully to what your child says so they know their thoughts and emotions are important to you.
-(For more social-emotional skill-boosters for children ages 2 months through 5 years, print these free ASQ:SE-2 activity sheets.
-And for a helpful guide to answering children’s questions about the coronavirus, see this resource from Zero to Three.)
+(For more social-emotional skill-boosters for children ages 2 months through 5 years, print these free ASQ:SE-2 activity sheets.)

 Pound some dough together.
 Mushing, squeezing, and pounding dough is a great activity for helping kids process feelings of anger, frustration, and helplessness (and housebound grownups might find this just as therapeutic).
 Mix up some cookie dough (like these “Get the Mad Out” cookies on the PBS website) and mash and knead it together.
 Or if baking isn’t your thing, let the kids smush and pound play dough or clay.
 They’ll let off steam in a safe way and hone their creativity at the same time.